deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/index.rst

     dataset = MyDataset(my_dataloader)
     validate_extractors(dataset, model)

-For more info about the classes validation see the guide :doc:`formatters_validation </user-guide/vision/auto_tutorials/plot_extractors_validating>`
+For more info about the classes validation see the following tutorial about how to :doc:`/user-guide/vision/auto_tutorials/plot_extractors_validating`.